jenojp/negspacy/README.md

 ### Termsets

-Designate termset to use, `en` is used by default.
+Designate termset to use, `en_clinical` is used by default.

 `negex = Negex(nlp, language = "en_clinical")`